How it all began

 Our farm animals dine on spent grains from the brewing process.
 The hops and yeast slurry are composted for the garden.
 Our goal is to be a substantial part of our local community where neighbours meet and visitors come for the first time but not the last.

 Gwyn is delighted to be in the garden.
 Her next project is a small orchard.
-Together with her family, she is working on a new chicken house and earthship greenhouse.
+As well as her work in the brewery, she delights in learning more about plants and what they offer.

 Molly joins us on the farm on summer break.
 She is invaluable as a host at the brewery.
 She has a love of our farm animals and takes the best photos of them!